WPManageNinja/wpsocialninja-docs/guide/social-reviews/airbnb-configuration-social-reviews-wp-social-ninja.md

 ---
-title: "Airbnb Reviews | Social Reviews | WP Social Ninja"
+title: "Airbnb Reviews"
 description: ""
 ---

-# Airbnb Reviews | Social Reviews | WP Social Ninja
+# Airbnb Reviews

 This guide provides step-by-step instructions for connecting your Airbnb reviews with WP Social Ninja.
 Because Airbnb does not offer an official public API for reviews, this process requires a manual workaround to find the necessary connection keys directly from your Airbnb listing page.